senseiphoneX/iota-starter-carsharing/README.md

 To enable push notifications, complete the following steps:

-1. Register your App ID for APNs on the [Apple Developer portal](https://developer.apple.com/).
+1. Register your app ID for APNs on the [Apple Developer portal](https://developer.apple.com/).

 2. Create an APN development SSL certificate.